apache/hudi/rfc/rfc-83/rfc-83.md

 cloud events incremental source.
 Even if we managed to do so, the code would not be maintainable.
 Hence, a refactoring is necessary.

 We've already covered the updated logic flow of `HoodieIncrSource` and cloud events incremental source.
-By comparing them, we can come up with three abstract steps:
+Comparison of these sources reveals three abstract steps:
 - Get metadata
 - Fetch data
 - Post actions